pipinghotdev/nuxt-netlify-cms-starter/README.md

 $ yarn run generate
 ```

+## Quick Start

+1. Clone or fork this repository.
+2. Set up your [Netlify](https://netlify.com) account.
+3. Sync Netlify with your own repository to automatically deploy when you write a new post.
+4. `yarn dev` or `npm run dev` for local development (available at `http://localhost:3000`).
+5. Deploy, write some posts and profit!

 Access your Netlify CMS admin dashboard at `localhost:3000/admin`.
 By default, the project assumes you want to use [Netlify Identity](https://www.netlify.com/docs/identity/).
 If you don't wish to use this, modify the `static/admin/index.html` file.

 ## Configuration